Non-Religious Wedding Ceremony Script Sample

 Tony and Morgan, it sounds like you are well on your way to creating a balanced relationship where your dreams and goals of owning a house, getting a dog, and traveling more frequently together during the summers when Morgan will be able to accompany you during your trips for work begins today with your marriage to one another.
 This is one of the most important things Tony is looking forward to once they’re married, because he can’t think of anyone he’d rather go exploring with; as Tony puts it, “She’s the best person in the world to bring with on an adventure.”
 Morgan agrees and shares the same vision of their future as husband and wife.
 They seem to be able to turn anything into an adventure, even cooking.
 They’ll surf the internet together for new recipes to try, and with some “awesome new kitchen supplies”—hint, hint—it’ll make it even more exciting.
 No matter if you’re going to a museum or on a tour, you always find interesting things to do with your time together.
 Continue doing this and your lives will be filled with newness from each adventure you embark upon keeping your relationship alive and moving forward.

 If you need a tad bit more convincing that we're the best wedding officiants Chicago has come across and knows we've got what it takes to present the BEST wedding ceremony ever, then for your reading pleasure here's a non-religious wedding ceremony script that I, personally, had written.
 You'll find a full-blown love story for an awesomely fun couple below as well.
-If you'd like to see me in action telling a couple's story, then go here.
+If you'd like to see me in action telling a couple's story, then WATCH VIDEO here.